dylanquesada/GardenHeroRN/README.md

+Garden Hero is a React Native mobile application built on designs from a UI/UX designer that helps gardeners take care of their gardens.
+The purpose is to provide individualized prescriptive care tasks and calendars to encourage gardeners and optimize crop yield, while linking appropriate web resources and collecting data for further analytics.
+The application uses Google's Firebase Realtime DB for its authentication and database.
+This individual project served as a capstone for a 12 week bootcamp.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).